Ramsaivardhanguttula/-M1_ATM_using_C_util/5_Report/Readme.md

 * Cash deposit facility is not safe : Similarly cash deposit facility is restricted and not safe as dropping of envelope with can in ATM is not advisable.
 * Possibility of misusing ATM card : ATM card, if misplaced, lost or stolen, may be misused.
 There are number of such reported incidences now a days.
 * Loss of personnel touch with the Banks : Last but not the least, customers lose personal touch with their bankers.
+## Conclusion
+* C language can be used in inter-operating mode on a wide variety of computer platforms.
+The applications of this language include the creation and development of software such as operating systems and also various application levels of software.
+C language provides the constructs which are used to map the typical machine-level instructions efficiently and also has a primary level of usage in the assembly level language.